-The General Surgery Service performs all elective procedures at Friendship Hospital, including spays and neuters, mass biopsies and removals, and many urgent surgical procedures.
-Urgent surgical procedures include urinary obstruction surgeries, abdominal biopsies, wound care, and closure and feeding tube placements, among many other procedures.
+The General Surgery service at Friendship performs elective procedures such as spays and neuters, and many urgent surgical procedures, such as urinary obstruction surgeries, abdominal biopsies, wound care/closure, and feeding tube placements.

 Friendship General Surgery also performs many preventive surgical procedures in young animals, such as prophylactic gastropexy, bulldog airway surgery, and other procedures to maintain your pet’s health and prevent the occurrence of common life-threatening or emergent problems in the future.

-Friendship's Emergency Surgery Service provides emergency surgical expertise for all your pet's surgical needs outside of normal hospital hours.
+Friendship’s emergency surgery service provides surgical expertise for all your pet’s emergent needs outside of normal hospital hours.
 Veterinarians and surgical support staff are on call 24 hours a day—weekdays, weekends, and holidays—to be there when you need us the most.
 Emergency surgery services provided by Friendship Hospital include:

 - Gastric and intestinal foreign body removal

 - Bleeding abdominal mass removal